klardotsh/gale/README.md

 This repository contains various components:

-- `src/stage0` contains the bootstrapping compiler in native-dependency-free Lua 5.1.
-Its output is unoptimized and only debatably readable. _Use of `stage0` is not supported for any purpose other than compiling `src/compiler` and any gluumy source files it may reference, notably, `lib/core`.
-Do not file bugs against `stage0` unless they directly cause broken `src/compiler` builds._ For now, the bootstrapping compiler will be retained such that the only native requirement to build the gluumy compiler is a standalone Lua 5.1 executable, however there is no promise of how long this will last.
+- `bootstrap` contains the bootstrapping compiler, implemented in Rust.
+It is **only** supported for the purposes of bootstrapping the official gluumy compiler that is, itself, implemented in gluumy.
+As with the official compiler, it outputs Lua code, and thus standing up gluumy on a new architecture does not actually require Rust support on that architecture, provided Lua source generated on another system is fair game.

 - `src/compiler`, `lib/compile`, `lib/tc`, `lib/lsp`, `lib/lint`, and `lib/fmt`
   are the actually-safe and as-production-ready-as-feasible gluumy compiler,